chatgptbot5000/avalonAPP/README.md

 # Avalon Web Game

-Local MVP for hosting an Avalon room in the browser, joining with a room code, and progressing from lobby setup into the game table flow.
+Local MVP for hosting an Avalon room in the browser, joining with a room code, and progressing from lobby setup into the game table flow..

 ## Local setup